triggermesh/docs/docs/targets/tekton.md

-# Tekton Pipeline Event Target for Knative Eventing
+# Event Target for Tekton Pipeline

-This event target receives [CloudEvents][ce] over HTTP and sends them to [Tekton][tekton] to invoke a Tekton build task.
+This event target receives a [CloudEvents][ce] over HTTP and will use it to create a [Tekton][tekton] TaskRun or PipelineRun object.

 ## Prerequisites